 Admission to the program does not require any previous coursework in pedagogy or language studies.
 A bachelor’s degree or its equivalent in any field is required for admission.

-Virginia International University is an accredited institution of higher learning holding accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS) that is certified to operate by the Virginia State Council of Higher Education for Virginia (SCHEV).
+Fairfax University of America is an accredited institution of higher learning holding accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS) that is certified to operate by the Virginia State Council of Higher Education for Virginia (SCHEV).
 Additionally, information on accreditation can be found in the Accreditation and Certifications section of the academic catalog.

 Tuition and Fees

-The current tuition and fees for this program can be found on VIU’s tuition and fees page.
+The current tuition and fees for this program can be found on FXUA’s tuition and fees page.

 NOTE: Please note that this program does not provide the licensure required to teach grades K-12 in American public schools.
 In order to obtain teacher licensure, please contact the respective state Department of Education to determine eligibility and requirements.